Finishing your manuscript is only the beginning of the publishing process.

 First, I’m good at what I do.

 Check out some of the books in my Testimonials section or in my Project List, where you’ll find all the books—numbering in the hundreds—that I’ve worked on over the years.
-From NYT best-selling authors to debut writers, you’ll see quality in every single project I tackle.
+From NYT best-selling authors and RITA® Award winners and nominees to debut writers, you’ll see quality in every single project I tackle.
 The bare minimum you should expect of an editor is that they’re competent, professional, and pleasant to work with.
 But I don’t settle for minimum, and neither should you.
 Ask any of my clients—I’m confident Victory Editing will get their seal of approval.

 Second, I build relationships.